Van-Goghbot/the-coderoom/docs/getting_start.rst

 .. code-block:: console

     $ roslaunch baxter_world baxter_gazebo
-3. Once Gazebo has launched, open a new terminal window and navigate to the folder containing the Dominoes reposotitory code.
+3. Once Gazebo has launched, open a new terminal window and navigate to the folder containing the Dominoes repository code.

 .. code-block:: console